paulmarrington/Unity-Documentation/CustomAssets/Askowl-CustomAssets.md

 ```
 #### Manager Loading

 Player managers should be logic.
-Data have their own custom assets.
-Since managers only react to events they need to be explicitly loaded.
+Data have their custom assets.
+Since managers only react to events, they need to be explicitly loaded.
 In the Unity editor select the menu ***GameObject // Create Managers***.
 Drag the managers into the list in the newly created MonoBehaviour.

 ![Manager Custom Asset Container](Managers.png)

-For testing we don't need a scene.
-Another benefit of decoupling. `Manager` provides a `Load` method for independent testing.
+For testing, we don't need a scene — another benefit of decoupling. `Manager` provides a `Load` method for independent testing.
 The asset can be found by name with or without a path.
 Only as much of the path as needed for uniqueness needs be given.

 ``` c#
   public class HealthManagerTest : PlayModeTests {